 The city of Maastricht is a well-regarded and affluent cultural center, providing plenty of opportunity for fantastic shopping and recreational activities.
 As one of the oldest and most beautiful cities in The Netherlands, walking around you will see the city’s rich history demonstrated by its modern architecture, medieval town ramparts, 17th century townhouses, cobblestone streets and charming squares.
 Adding to the beauty is the Meuse River, which runs through the center of the city.
 A haven for students and academics, researchers and scientists, expatriates and artists, Maastricht offers unique venues for music, dancing, theatre, cinema, and hosts frequent events, festivals and performances throughout the year.

 Maastricht attracts a multitude of international students to the city, whom attend Maastricht University as well as other institutions located in the city – so there will be plenty of people to meet when you arrive!
 Maastricht boasts plentiful cafés, pubs and restaurants in which students gather.

 Maastricht University (UM), located in the south of the Netherlands, is internationally renowned for its innovative educational methods, dynamic research portfolio, and diverse international population.
 The university occupies landmark buildings spread throughout the city centre, and houses its medical and psychology faculties in the suburb of Randwijk, Maastricht alongside its teaching hospital.

-Worth nothing, Maastricht University is also the most international and fully bilingual (English & Dutch) university in the Netherlands, with most programmes taught entirely in English.
+Worth noting, Maastricht University is also the most international and fully bilingual (English & Dutch) university in the Netherlands, with most programmes taught entirely in English.
 UM has over 16,000 students and almost 2,000 academic staff.
 Around 49% of students and 39% of the teaching staff come from abroad.
 When studying in Maastricht, you encounter different languages and cultures every day, inside and outside the classroom.

 ASA students in Maastricht will live in Maastricht University’s Guesthouse residence hall, which consists of double-occupancy rooms, shared kitchen, and Internet access.
 Meals are not included.
 The residence hall is approximately a 15-minute walk from campus, and many students purchase a bicycle for the semester shortly after arrival.
 The CES staff can help you with this if you’re interested!